Great commencement address by Neil Gaiman (via Tim Ferriss)

 50 long years of desperation, decline

-“What’s all the fuss, aren’t we just fine?”
+“What’s all the fuss, aren’t we just fine?”“Peace” he calls out

 After a year of baptisms and weddings